Facts about Landfill

 Landfill: The facts

-In 2010, the UK was warned that it could run out of landfill capacity within eight years if current rates were continued.
+The UK was warned that it could run out of landfill capacity within eight years if current rates were continued.

-While the proportion of waste recycled hasn’t changed at great deal in the last five years – it has, in fact, stalled at around 44% – we’re not quite three years away from all our landfill sites bursting at the seams.
+While the proportion of waste recycled hasn’t changed a great deal in the last five years – it has, in fact, stalled at around 44% – we’re not quite three years away from all our landfill sites bursting at the seams.
 So, what’s happening?

 The truth is that landfill sites around the United Kingdom are still nearing capacity, and Devon recently said that it was actively searching for new sites as all of its current facilities were reaching the end of their lives.
 It’s the same story across the country, with Dorset examining the possibility of depositing waste in disused Portland stone quarries, which ran into opposition from the 16,000 people living nearby.